 Correct Quote: “The point is, ladies and gentlemen, that greed, for lack of a better word, is good.”

 Correct Quote: A whole lot longer!
-It goes something like “I don’t know who you are.
-I don’t know hwat you want.” and then after a few more sentences “If you let my daughter go now, that’ll be the end of it.
-I will not look for you, I will not pursue you.
+It actually goes like this: “I don’t know who you are.
+I don’t know what you want,” and then after a few more sentences: “If you let my daughter go now, that’ll be the end of it.
+I will not look for you.
+I will not pursue you.
 But if you don’t, I will look for you, I will find you, and I will kill you.”

 Dirty Harry (1971)